 A carton of milk can be provided to each child every day at a cost of £11.50 per term.
 The cost of the milk is subsidised by the Intervention Board.

-Milk may also be provided free of charge to pupils who are in receipt of free school if they meet the eligibility criteria.
+Milk may also be provided free of charge to pupils who are in receipt of free school meals if they meet the eligibility criteria.
 Milk is also provided free of charge to pupils in Reception who are not yet 5.
-The cost of milk becomes chargeable at the start of the term before they turn 5.
+The cost of milk becomes chargeable at the start of the term they turn 5.

 Milk can be ordered for those pupils who are required to pay via School Milk UK.
 The School Office are contacted weekly by School Milk UK to advise of who will be having milk the following week.